User Guide

 Working with Icons

-Here’s a list of widgets that let you use icons: Icon, Label, Button, Circle, Menu, Rectangle.
+Here’s a list of widgets that let you specify an icon directly: Alert, Icon, Label, Button, Shape, Menu.
 Additionally there is a wiki syntax that lets you embed icons in any text.
-Some widgets will let you to change the icon color.
+Some widgets will let you also change the icon’s color.

 Icon Chooser